botus99/.wallpapers/README.md

 # .wallpapers

 These wallpapers are not organized very well (eh, I'll get there someday).
 They are sourced from talented YouTubers such as Distrotube, Brodie, and others.
-Various subreddits were used.
+Various subreddits were pilfered using [wppfzf](https://github.com/channel-42/wppfzf).
 Some are from popular desktop environments like Gnome and XFCE.
 This collection has something for everyone. 🃏

 Note the large collection of gruvbox (my preferred color scheme) wallpapers in the color-scheme folder.
 It includes many custom made wallpapers created with [Image-Go-Nord](https://ign.schroedinger-hat.org/), [gruvbox_factory](https://github.com/paulopacitti/gruvbox-factory), [xnconvert](https://www.xnview.com/en/xnconvert/), or [GIMP](https://www.gimp.org/). 🎨